-- Plans are underway to convert four gasoline powered shuttle buses to compressed natural gas.
+- Plans are underway to convert four gasoline-powered shuttle buses to use compressed natural gas.
 Eventually, all new UT Southwestern vehicles will run on 100 percent alternative fuels.

-Since 1938, UT Southwestern has been home to a four-acre wildlife preserve located on the South Campus.
-More than 70 species of birds have been identified, most notably: Great Egrets, Cattle Egrets, Little Blue Herons, and Tri-colored Herons.
-Each year from early spring through the summer, the nesters return to the rookery to lay their eggs and raise their young.
+Since 1938 UT Southwestern has been home to a four-acre wildlife preserve on the South Campus.
+More than 70 species of birds have been identified, most notably great egrets, cattle egrets, little blue herons, and tri-colored herons.
+Each year from early spring through summer, the birds return to the rookery to lay eggs and raise their young.